riaanlom/laravel-exchange-rate/README.md

 }
 ```

-The return value always instance of `\Yoelpc4\LaravelExchangeRate\Contracts\ExchangeRates\TimeSeriesExchangeRate`.
+The return value always instance of `\Yoelpc4\LaravelExchangeRate\Contracts\TimeSeriesExchangeRate\TimeSeriesExchangeRateResponseContract`.

 ## Side Note

-This package will run validation based on respective provider rules before sending some requests to the provider,
+This package will run validation based on respective provider rules before dispatching some requests,
 therefore it will throw `\Illuminate\Validation\ValidationException` for every unmet validation rules.

 ## License